minio/simdcsv/README.md

 The first stage detects the occurrence of quotes, separator, and carriage return characters (whereby the separator character can be specified by the user).
 Each mask is adjusted accordingly based on the "quoted" status of a field and/or the occurrence of double quotes or carriage return and newline pairs.

-Below the input state for each bitmask is shown as well as its (adjusted) output state.
+Below the input and output states for each bit mask are shown.
 For instance, for the test CSV data shown above, the bits for the double quote pair are filtered out for the quote mask and the separator character in the quoted field is cleared for the separator mask.

 (NB: The `·` (high dot) in the middle is inserted purely for illustrational purposes to make it easier to distinguish between the first and second set of 64 bytes/bits)